Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Methods and Results

 We fit these spatial stacks using \texttt{alf} (open red triangles in Figure~\ref{stellar_pop_gradient}) and find that the measurements from the spatial stacks are consistent with both the overall values and the directions of the gradients.

-Additionally, we show the result of fitting the spatial stacks with \texttt{EZ\_AGES} \citep{schiavon2007, graves2008}\footnote{We measured the H$\beta$, Fe5015, Mg$b$, C$4668$, CN$2$, and Ca$4227$ indices after correcting the spectra to rest-frame using the \texttt{alf} measurements of recession velocity for each.
-For the fitting, we used the solar-scaled isochrones, an IMF exponent of $1.35$, and [Ti/Fe] $=0$.} (filled turquoise triangles) to check for possible model-based systematics, as \texttt{EZ\_Ages} is an index-based SPS model using an entirely different stellar library and isochrone grid.
+Additionally, we show the result of fitting the spatial stacks with \texttt{EZ\_Ages} (filled turquoise triangles])\footnote{We measured the H$\beta$, Fe5015, Mg$b$, C$4668$, CN$2$, and Ca$4227$ indices after correcting the spectra to rest-frame using the \texttt{alf} measurements of recession velocity for each.
+For the fitting, we used the solar-scaled isochrones, an IMF exponent of $1.35$, and [Ti/Fe] $=0$.} to check for possible model-based systematics, as \texttt{EZ\_Ages} is an index-based SPS model using an entirely different stellar library and isochrone grid.
 We fit the full flux distribution for each stack from the bootstrapping described above.
 The best-fit values and uncertainties are the median and 1$\sigma$ uncertainties from those fits.

 We also fit the integrated spectrum with \texttt{EZ\_Ages} (not shown) and found good agreement for stellar age and [Fe/H] with the \texttt{alf} measurements.
 For the spatial stacks, the best-fit ages are consistent between \texttt{EZ\_Ages} and \texttt{alf}. \texttt{EZ\_Ages} is based on a more limited stellar spectral library than \texttt{alf} and is not reliable for abundance measurements where [Fe/H] $\lesssim -1.0$ \citep[see][]{schiavon2013}.
 While there is broad agreement in the [Fe/H] measurements, the [Fe/H] measurements for the inner spatial stack are not consistent with each other within the uncertainties.
 This may also explain the discrepancy in the [Mg/Fe] measurements.
-In any case, the direction of the stellar population gradients as measured from \texttt{EZ\_Ages} is consistent with the \texttt{alf} measurements.
+In any case, the direction of the stellar population gradients as measured from \texttt{EZ\_Ages} is consistent with the \texttt{alf} measurements, indicating that model-based systematics are not erroneously introducing the radial trends.

 As an additional check on the veracity of our gradient measurements, we computed a $V_{606}-I_{814}$ color profile from synthetic spectra generated from the distribution of stellar parameters inferred from the \texttt{alf} models to compare to the observed color profile\footnote{The observed color profile presented here is derived from an ellipse fit on the smoothed {\it HST} images.
 It is an independent analysis from what was published in \citet{vd2019}, with results that are essentially identical except for larger uncertainties (these are dominated by the sky subtraction, and are correlated in radius).} (blue and black lines, respectively, in Figure~\ref{color_profile}).
 We also mark the effective radius of DF44, $R_{\rm e} = 4.6 \pm 0.2$ kpc, in this figure (dashed vertical black line).
 The overall behavior of the synthetic profile is consistent within the large uncertainties of the observed profile but there is a small overall offset ($\sim 0.1$ mag) between the synthetic and observed color profiles.
 This is possibly due to issues in the isochrones for the upper giant branch \citep{choi2016}, although synthetic colors have been generated for globular clusters in the Milky Way and M87 \citep[see][]{villaume2019} without this discrepancy.